onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 where:

-* `S_i(m; k, r)` is a source factor representing how strongly the ith semantic or physical source demands accurate quantum or classical behavior at that scale.
-For example, some tasks are highly sensitive to phase information, others are not.
+* `S_i(m; k, r)` is a source factor that represents how strongly the ith semantic or physical source demands accurate quantum or classical behavior at that scale.
+Some tasks are highly sensitive to phase information, others are not.

-* `C_j(m; k, r)` is a receptivity factor describing how sensitive the jth observer, measurement device, or downstream process is to mismatches between quantum and classical descriptions at that scale.
+* `C_j(m; k, r)` is a receptivity factor that describes how sensitive the jth observer, measurement device or downstream process is to mismatches between quantum and classical descriptions at that scale.
 * `DeltaS_QC(m; k, r)` is the combined mismatch defined above.

-* `lambda_QC(m; k, r)` is a convergence state indicator that lies in a fixed bounded interval and encodes whether the quantum classical description at that scale is converging, marginal, or diverging.
+* `lambda_QC(m; k, r)` is a convergence state indicator that lies in a fixed bounded interval and encodes whether the quantum classical description at that scale is converging, marginal or diverging.
 * `kappa_QC` is a fixed coupling constant for Q034, chosen as part of the encoding.
-It sets the overall scale of quantum classical tension and is not tuned per dataset.
+It sets the overall scale of quantum classical tension for this node and is not tuned per dataset.

-The exact index sets for `i` and `j` are not specified here.
-It is sufficient that for any fixed encoding and resolution, `T_ij(m; k, r)` is well defined and finite for all relevant indices.
+The index ranges for `i` and `j` are finite and part of the encoding specification.
+For any fixed encoding and resolution, `T_ij(m; k, r)` is well defined and finite for all relevant indices.

+At scalar level, Q034 uses a thermodynamic_tension functional `Tension_QC` which can be seen as a contraction of `T_ij` against fixed source and observer selectors specified in the TU Tension Scale Charter.
+This scalar form is defined in Section 4.

 ### 3.4 Invariants and effective constraints